Do You Have To Have Car Insurance?

 Understanding State Minimum Car Insurance

 State car insurance requirements vary.
 Each state may require unique minimum coverage levels for property damage liability and bodily injury liability.
-While many drivers may opt for cheap car insurance that only covers the state’s minimum requirements, this choice may leave a driver paying more money out of pocket in the event of an accident.
+While some drivers may choose cheap car insurance that only covers the state’s minimum requirements, the limits may be too low to cover today’s medical and vehicle costs – leaving you with out-of-pocket bills.

 You may choose to purchase even more coverage than the minimum liability insurance limits your state requires.
 There are many types of car insurance coverage that can provide financial protection in the event of a covered claim.
 For example: